End-to-End Trainable Multi-Instance Pose Estimation with Transformers: Conclusions

 \section{Conclusions}

-We presented POET, a novel pose estimation method based on a convolutional encoder, transformers and bipartite matching loss for direct set prediction.
-Our approach achieves strong results on the difficult COCO keypoint challenge and is the first that is end-to-end trainable.
-POET is inspired by the recent DETR~\cite{carion2020end}, which tackled object recognition and panoptic segmentation, with transformers.
+We presented POET, a pose estimation method based on a convolutional encoder, transformers and bipartite matching loss for direct set prediction.
+Our approach achieves strong results on COCO keypoint challenge and is the first that is end-to-end trainable.
+POET builds on DETR~\cite{carion2020end}, which tackled object recognition and panoptic segmentation, with transformers, and extends this framework by introducing a novel loss function that, combined with a suitable pose representation, can successfully tackle the problem of multi-instance pose estimation.
+At the current stage, POET does not achieve state-of-the-art performance, but we hope that it will inspire future research.

-Currently, POET does not achieve state-of-the-art performance, but we expect that it will inspire future research to address those challenges.
-Similarly, DETR performed worse for small objects and only achieved about $80\%$ of state-of-the-art performance~\cite{carion2020end}; comparable to POET (see table~\ref{table_results_sota}).
-One major limitation of POET and DETR is the slow convergence, and large memory demand which makes experimentation with high resolution backbones, which are important for accurate pose estimation, costly.
-Recent work directly addressed these problems for object recognition~\cite{zhu2020deformable, sun2020rethinking, tay2020efficient}.
-Importantly, our method is simple and could be applied to any backbone that is trained end-to-end to do multi-instance pose estimation.